 Colorado Legislature’s 2024 Housing Solutions and their Impact on Jeffco

 Local and state policies impact efforts to reduce housing costs in Jefferson County (Jeffco).
-In 2024, the Colorado legislature passed several housing bills that will have immediate and long-term impacts on housing costs in Jeffco.
+In 2024, the Colorado legislature passed several Colorado affordable housing bills that will have immediate and long-term impacts on housing costs in Jeffco.
 This work built on the groundwork laid in previous legislative sessions.
 Recent legislation will change land use and zoning, as well as affordable housing production and maintenance.
 This factsheet reviews a few important bills and discusses possible consequences in Jeffco.

 Land Use and Zoning